 A plate lunch consists of rice, gravy, and two sides plus your choice of stuffed turkey wings, fried chicken, or fried pork chops.
 Side items include classics such as mac and cheese, black-eyed peas, okra, stuffed pork roast, fried catfish, and candied yams.

 Explore the Boudin Trail in the Lafayette Area

-Because it is a regional speciality sausage, boudin is a must-try.
+If you’re looking for Cajun food tours, look no further than the Boudin Trail.
+Because it is a regional specialty sausage, boudin is a must-try.
 Boudin sausage combines ground pork mixed with rice and spices.
-Everyone in the Lafayette area has their own unique way of preparing this one-of-a-kind regional speciality.
+Everyone in the Lafayette area has their unique way of preparing this one-of-a-kind regional specialty.
 The Cajun Boudin Trail takes visitors along an unforgettable journey to explore the many ways to prepare and serve boudin.

 More Fun Things to See and Do in Lafayette LA

 The historic Cathedral, St. John the Evangelist is worth a visit.
 Visitors can walk the grounds and museum and take a stroll through the meticulously landscaped graveyard.
-For naturalists that may not have gotten enough birdwatching in on the airboat tour, a stop at the Lake Martin Rookery is across the Breaux Bridge Highway.
-Lake Martin lined with Tupelo and Cypress is home to a variety of animals and is a breeding site for a variety of birds.
+A stop at the Lake Martin Rookery is across the Breaux Bridge Highway is great for naturalists that may not have gotten enough birdwatching in on the airboat tour.
+Lake Martin lined with Tupelo and Cypress, is home to various animals and is a breeding site for a variety of birds.

-In downtown Lafayette attractions include the Lafayette Science Museum, as well as public art including 12+ murals by local artist Robert Dafford.
-If you are a fan of live music, you’ll find a multitude of bars and restaurants such as Rock ‘n’ Bowl de Lafayette with dancing, bowling, and food in the downtown core.
+In downtown Lafayette, attractions include the Lafayette Science Museum, and public art, including 12+ murals by local artist Robert Dafford.
+If you are a fan of live music, you’ll find many bars and restaurants such as Rock ‘n’ Bowl de Lafayette with dancing, bowling, and food in the downtown core.